QUICK ANSWER

 The hull of the ship is now teeming with life and covered in coral and the light filtering through the shallow water gives it a tropical, yet eerie, charm.

-The wreck is suitable for all levels since beginner snorkelers can stay at the top and still get a good sense of the size and shape of the ship while only exploring the mast, while more advanced snorkelers can dive down to have a look at the bow or the huge propellers.
+The snorkeling in Aruba wreck is suitable for all levels since beginner snorkelers can stay at the top and still get a good sense of the size and shape of the ship while only exploring the mast, while more advanced snorkelers can dive down to have a look at the bow or the huge propellers.

 DIFFICULTY